 - Apply investment theory to understand and communicate the different perspective of long term multi-time period investing.

-- Be able to specify and develop solution techniques for whole of life investing within the specified asset-liability framework, and be able to apply them in practice.
+- Ability to specify, develop and apply solution techniques for whole of life investing within an asset-liability framework.

-- Be able to incorporate various complexities into the asset-liability model aiming to capture the material drivers impacting retirement outcomes.
+- Incorporate various complexities where required into the asset-liability model aiming to capture the material drivers impacting retirement outcomes.

-- Critically evaluate mechanisms to manage uncertainties impacting retirement outcomes as they arise through life.
+- Critically evaluate mechanisms, as an individual and in groups, to manage uncertainties impacting retirement outcomes as they arise through life.

 - The Problem to Solve

 - Techniques to Solve the Investment Strategy Problem

 - Managing the End Game: Techniques to Manage the Uncertainties in Retirement

 - Admission to Master of Applied Finance or Master of Applied Finance (Advanced) or Graduate Diploma of Applied Finance and